 SMBs will continue to be targets for cyber criminals because they maintain vulnerable unsecure environments.
 Unfortunately SMBs assign a low budget to cyber security, may not know who to speak to around improving cyber protection and therefore their reticence is usually from a point of ignorance surrounding cybersecurity.

-The research found that 36% of SMBs had no full-time staff dedicated to cyber security and that the SMBs typically targeted by cyber criminals had under 50 employees.
-In these businesses it usuaslly fell to a single IT admin or someone in finance or operations to head up their company’s cyber security.
-This person both had lack of knowledge and budgets assigned.
+The research found that 36% of SMBs had no full-time staff dedicated to cyber security and that the SMBs typically targeted by cybercriminals had under 50 employees.
+In these businesses, it usually fell to a single IT admin or someone in finance or operations to head up their company’s cyber security.
+This person both had a lack of knowledge and budgets assigned.

-Look to have your day-to-day IT and cyber security requirements outsourced to an IT Company.
+Look to have your day-to-day IT and cyber security requirements Managed IT Services.
 This will not only ensure protection from existing and emerging cyber threats by IT security experts, but will form a positive part of your overall business continuity plan.
+SMB Can benefit greatly by working with an IT Support Company to manage all their IT systems.